pyccel/pyccel/docs/compiler.md

 ## Using an unsupported compiler or custom compiler flags

 Pyccel's compiler settings are described internally by a dictionary.
 This makes it easy for a user to define their own compiler settings.
 This is done via a JSON file.
-The location of the JSON file is passed to the _compiler_ argument of pyccel/epyccel.
+The location of the JSON file is passed to the _compiler_ argument of the Pyccel command line tool or `epyccel`.
 The JSON file must define the following:

 -   `exec` : The name of the executable
 -   `mpi_exec` : The name of the MPI executable